 How does the Delta Companion Certificate Work?

-The companion certificate is valid for one main cabin round-trip fare in the continental U.S. if you have the Platinum card, and it can be used for Comfort Plus and domestic first-class airfare if you have the Reserve card.
+The companion certificate is valid for one main cabin round-trip fare in the continental United States if you have the Platinum card.
+It can be used for Comfort Plus and domestic first-class airfare if you have the Reserve card.
 It’s important to note that these certificates are a “use-it-or-lose-it” benefit.
 Be sure to book and take your trip before it expires or it will lapse.
+Ask me how I know.

 Keep in mind that the paid fare will earn SkyMiles and Delta Medallion Status credits, but the free fare won’t.
 If either of you holds Delta status, you will both be eligible for complimentary upgrades.
 Additionally, the first fare (and taxes/fees of the second) must be charged to an American Express card.
 Other credit cards including Visa and MasterCard will not be accepted.